Light is encouraged from above and the side, dispersed through new and existing openings.

 Materials have been locally sourced in order to compliment the rural glow of the paddocks, red clay soil and cattle of the abutting landscape.

-Architecture to reflect program of movement and solidity.
 Masculine and feminine programs articulated through form, structure and materiality.
 Transparency of strong materials and solidity of lightweight materials combine to reveal and conceal key public and private programs and functions.
-Light is articulated through clever placement of forms and circulation.
-Street and neighbourhood connection is improved and increased.
+Light is articulated through improved placement of forms and circulation.
+Street and neighbourhood connection is increased.

 The roof lines follow the angles of the surrounding hinterland.